 That's it for building your Gadgémon model!
 Changes to your Gadget apps are automatically saved as you build, so you can move on to the next step.

 Now that you have added fields to your Gadgémon model, you need to be able to create new records.
 Records in Gadget are just rows in a database table.
-To add new records, you'll need to call your app's API.

 The Gadget AI app template comes with an OpenAI connection set up with Gadget-managed credentials.
 This means you can test out the OpenAI API in your app without having to create an account or manage your own API keys.
-For more information, see our OpenAI connection docs.
+For more information, see the OpenAI connection docs.

 This code block has two built-in functions: